 If Beige Is Healing, Why Do I Still Cry in Zara?

 Beige was supposed to be healing.
-Then I cried into a $50 cardigan while a mannequin judged me.
+Then I cried into a 2,000-peso cardigan while a mannequin judged me.
 A love letter to emotional breakdowns in neutral tones.

 by someone who once meditated so hard they disassociated into a fitting room mirror.

-And at the heart of this sad latte-colored movement is #C4A381 — the kind of beige that screams “I just spent $300 on a linen jumpsuit so I can feel something.”
-It's the shade of a therapy couch that’s heard too much, a minimalist lamp that silently judges you, and your ex’s new girlfriend’s entire Instagram feed.
+And at the heart of this sad latte-colored movement is #C4A381 — the kind of beige that screams “I just spent 3,000 pesos on a color palette so I can feel something.”
+It's the shade of an old KFC chair that’s heard too much, a minimalist lamp that silently judges you, and your ex’s new girlfriend’s entire Instagram feed.

 But here’s the thing...